The Data Train Team

 Prof. Dr. Hans-Christian Waldmann

-My research interests are biodiversity informatics, database management, scientific data curation and project management.
-In the last 13 years I have been able to observe and accompany the important role that scientific data management is increasingly playing in my work with scientists and collection curators in the field of biology.
-I was able to help ensure that data is handled according to the FAIR principles through support and training offers when working with the data management software Diversity Workbench as well as the joint development of work and data flows along the data life cycle in the infrastructure project "German Federation for Biological Data" (GFBio) and made available for re-use.
+Her research interests are biodiversity informatics, database management, scientific data curation and project management.
+In the last 13 years, she have been able to observe and accompany the important role that scientific data management is increasingly playing in my work with scientists and collection curators in the field of biology.
+She was able to help ensure that data is handled according to the FAIR principles through support and training offers when working with the data management software Diversity Workbench as well as the joint development of work and data flows along the data life cycle in the infrastructure project "German Federation for Biological Data" (GFBio) and made available for re-use.

 "The importance of research data management continues to grow in all scientific disciplines.
 I would like to convey the importance and benefit of transforming a mandatory task, which is currently still often externally prescribed, into an intrinsically motivated and valued discipline."